Isabella Grant: AFLW career

 Grant missed out on the 2020 AFL Women's season due to an ongoing foot injury.
 She debuted in the 3rd round of the 2021 AFL Women's season, where she collected 8 disposals and 1 mark.
 She only had one more game for the season, before being omitted.
 It was revealed that Grant had signed a contract extension with the club on 16 June 2021, after playing 2 games with the club that season.

+Personal life

+She is the daughter of former Western Bulldogs captain Chris Grant.
+Grant is in a relationship with fellow AFLW player Bella Lewis.